 North Junior High School: A Result Of The 1924 Columbia University Study, Eventually Becomes North Elementary

 In regard to the Junior High School proposal, the community has been advancing toward that point for some time.
 This does not mean that we are called upon to begin the construction of a series of new buildings for junior high schools, but there could be a certain reassignment and allocation of pupils in such a way that the school system could be made even more effective.
-The old Cooper Street school could readily serve as a Junior High school in which the experiment could be carried out.
+The old Cooper Street School could readily serve as a Junior High school in which the experiment could be carried out.

-Nine months later the discussion was brought up again, this time at the city’s North Side Improvement League, documented in another WDT article—
+Nine months later, the discussion was brought up again, this time at the city’s North Side Improvement League, documented in another WDT article—

 Many members of the North Side Improvement League are beginning to agitate a North Junior High School for Watertown and it is expected that the matter will be brought before a meeting of the league at an early date.
-People on the north side of the river point out that many cities smaller than Watertown have a junior high school in another section of the city to help accommodate the children who live some distance for the business center.
+People on the north side of the river point out that many cities smaller than Watertown have a junior high school in another section of the city to help accommodate the children who live some distance from the business center.

-The expenditure of $1,000,000 within the next three years, for the construction of two new junior high schools, on the north side of the river and one on the south side; the rebuilding of the old section of Boon street school, certain minor changes in the high school building and the construction of a new school to replace the Mullin street school.
+The expenditure of $1,000,000 within the next three years, for the construction of two new junior high schools, on the north side of the river and one on the south side; the rebuilding of the old section of Boon Street school, certain minor changes in the high school building and the construction of a new school to replace the Mullin Street school.

 Courses of study should be revised so as to provide more liberal education for children and for their more regular progress through the school system.
 There are too many children too old for the grade which they are found.

-The erection of a south junior high school and a school to replace the Mullin street school will make it possible to absorb the Flower avenue enrollment in these new and other adjoining buildings.
+The erection of a south junior high school and a school to replace the Mullin Street school will make it possible to absorb the Flower Avenue enrollment in these new and other adjoining buildings.

 Junior High School Program